 Further more cause and effect are transient labels not actual states.
 Any effect must also be a cause.
 Within the links of Dependent Origination vedana is an effect caused by sensory contact, but vedana is also the cause of tanha.

-But this too is not accurate nor complete for sometimes vedana is there and it doesn’t lead to tanha.
-It is vedana that is affected by avidya (ignorance or blindness) that leads to tanha.
-While vedana imbued with wisdom does not cause tanha, but leads to wellbeing and ease.
+But this too is not accurate nor complete for sometimes vedana is there and it doesn’t lead to gross tanha and dukkha.
+It is vedana that is affected by avidya (ignorance or blindness) that leads to gross dukkha.
+While vedana imbued with wisdom can lead to wellbeing and ease.
 All the links of dependent origination are really unstable, they are mutually dependent on all the other links.
 Transform any link, resolve any ‘cause’ or any ’effect’ and the whole show fades; rather literally in the area of perception which can be surprising.

 Written by Nathan Glyde